Future-House/edison-client-docs/docs/phoenix_guidelines.md

 | Find compounds to be used as painkillers. | Search for molecules similar to acetaminophen (SMILES: `CC(=O)NC1=CC=C(C=C1)O`) in the ChEMBL database. |

 ## 2. Specify desired outputs clearly.
-Clearly state what you need from Phoenix.
+Clearly state what you need from Edison Molecules.
 It can be a synthesis route, molecular property prediction, safety assessment, literature-backed answer, or a combination of these.
-The more specific you are about the outputs you need, the better Phoenix can select appropriate tools and provide actionable results.
+The more specific you are about the outputs you need, the better Edison Molecules can select appropriate tools and provide actionable results.

 | Insufficient queries | More detailed queries |
 |---------------------|----------------------|